Ppratik765/Detect-any-music-android-app/README.md

 ## 6. API Integration and Security

-Aura integrates with the ACRCloud REST API (`/v1/identify`).
+Aura integrates with the ACRCloud REST API (`/v1/identify`) utilising their combined fingerprinting and humming engine.

 For security purposes, ACRCloud does not use static API keys.
 Instead, it requires a dynamically generated HMAC-SHA1 signature for every single request.
 The application securely constructs this signature by hashing a string payload containing the HTTP Method, HTTP URI, Access Key, Data Type, Signature Version, and the current UNIX timestamp, signed using the Secret Key.

 Due to the sensitive nature of the `Access Key` and `Secret Key`, these values are strictly excluded from version control.
 They are injected at compile-time via `local.properties` and the `BuildConfig` object.